Sample Query Letter & Template Included

 I’m writing to seek representation for my first novel, TALKING TO THE DEAD, a police procedural of 115,000 words.

-The book opens with news of a murder: a young woman and her daughter have been found dead in a rough area of Cardiff.
+The book opens with news of a murder: a young woman and her daughter have been found dead in a rough area of Cardiff, Wales.
 The house where they’re found is in poor condition, but in the corner of the room is a platinum bank card belonging to a local millionaire.
 A millionaire who died in a plane crash some nine months previously.
-New recruit, Detective Constable Fiona Grifffiths is assigned to the investigation.
+New recruit, Detective Constable Fiona Griffiths is assigned to the investigation.

 Puzzling as this crime looks, it’s not the heart of the book’s mystery.
 It becomes rapidly clear that Fiona Griffiths herself is a very peculiar woman, who is withholding crucial secrets from the reader.
 Who exactly is her father?
 What was her childhood illness?
 And what is it with her and corpses?